opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

   .. note:: Host and jump host are different baremetal servers.

- b) Modify test case management CIDR.
+ 2. Modify test case management CIDR.
     IP addresses IP#1, IP#2 and CIDR must be in the same network.

   .. code-block:: YAML